 The teachers gained hands-on experience with safer, cost-effective labs that minimize waste and are drop-in replacements for traditional secondary chemistry labs.
 Topics such as bioplastics, polymeric medical sutures, and use of biomimicry were explored, demonstrating relevance to societal needs.

-In addition, the participating teachers will partner with workshop instructors and one another to develop or modify experiments for use in their classrooms.
+In addition, the participating teachers worked with instructors and one another to develop or modify experiments for use in their classrooms.
 Upon returning to their respective high schools during the 2017–2018 academic year, the teachers are committed to implementing at least two green chemistry experiments that they explored or developed at the workshop.

-The teachers will receive a $300 stipend and potentially the option to earn 2 graduate level credits from the Colorado School of Mines (CSM).
-They will also receive resources for lab implementation in their classrooms.
+The teachers received a $300 stipend and potentially the option to earn two graduate level credits from the Colorado School of Mines (CSM).
+They also received resources for lab implementation in their classrooms.